Eyad-Mohammed-Osama/C-Dynamic-Typing/README.md

 # C++ Dynamic Typing
 A C++ class to give the ability to use dynamic typing.
+Please read the changelog to see latest changes.

 # API Index
 - <a href="#usage">Usage</a>